Understanding Melasma: Treatment Options Including Hydroquinone and Kojic Acid

 • Severity of pigmentation

-A personalised plan may include prescription treatment, skincare changes, and daily sun protection.
+A comprehensive, personalised plan may include prescription treatments, adjustments to skincare routines, and diligent daily sun protection.

-Managing melasma often involves more than one step.
-Even with treatment, pigmentation may return if skin is not protected from UV exposure.
+Effective melasma management often requires a multi-faceted approach.
+Even with treatment, pigmentation can recur if the skin is not adequately protected from UV exposure.
+Helpful habits include:

 Upload Script